-Looking at the chosen servo motors comparing price, performance, size, and power (torque provided) staying with the MG955 appears to be the best option for T.U.B.A.
+Looking at the chosen servo motors and comparing price, performance, size, and power, in terms of maximum torque, staying with the MG955 was determined to be the ideal choice for the T.U.B.A.
+Limbitless has previous experience with the servo and currently has a large supply of the product available.